interrobang-uk/interrobang/content/terms.md

 ## Changes and revisions

 We won’t limit your ability to change your mind.

-Our price is based on the number of days we estimate are needed to deliver everything we’ve agreed to achieve.
+We charge on a time and materials basis, so our price is based on the number of days we estimate are needed to deliver everything we’ve agreed to achieve.

 If you change your mind, adding extra work won’t be a problem and we’re happy to be flexible.
 We’ll provide a separate estimate for any additional work.

 ## Testing